 No matter where you are in San Diego County, whether on the links, in a parking lot, or on a city street, if you get behind the wheel of a golf cart while intoxicated, you could be charged with a California DUI and face the same consequences and DUI penalties that you'd face if you were behind the wheel of your car.

-If you are facing DUI charges relating to your operation of golf cart in San Diego County please give one of our San Diego County criminal defense lawyers a call today.
+If you are facing DUI charges relating to your operation of a golf cart in San Diego County please give one of our San Diego County criminal defense lawyers a call today.